Cubs: Do your best

 A group of Cub Scouts is known as a "Pack".
 Cub Packs are led by a team of trained adult volunteers whose Scouting names are taken from Rudyard Kipling's "Jungle Book".
 Within the Pack are smaller groups called Sixes, each led by a Cub Scout Sixer and assisted by a Second.

 Cubs can earn a number of different badges to wear on their uniform or display on their camp blanket.
-We particularly encourage our Cubs to work on their Boomerang Awards and Achievement badges, for them to acquire new skills they'll find useful in Scouting.
+We particularly encourage our Cubs to work on their Boomerang Awards and Achievement badges, for them to acquire new skills they'll find useful in Scouting and in life.

 What do we do?